Slade Green: Local governance

-Slade Green is in the electoral ward of North End in the UK Parliament constituency of Bexleyheath and Crayford.
-Slade Green is represented at the London Assembly by Bexley and Bromley.

 Slade Green was part of Dartford Rural District in Kent, as created by the Local Government Act 1894.
 In 1920 the area became part of the Crayford Urban District of Kent.

-In 1965, under the London Government Act 1963, the Crayford Urban District was abolished and its area became part of the present-day London Borough of Bexley in Greater London.
+In 1965, under the London Government Act 1963, the Crayford Urban District was abolished, and its area became part of the present-day London Borough of Bexley in Greater London.

+Since 2018, Slade Green has been in the electoral ward of Slade Green and Northend in the UK Parliament constituency of Bexleyheath and Crayford.
+It was previously part of the electoral ward of North End.

+Slade Green is represented at the London Assembly by Bexley and Bromley.

 Education

 Primary

 Slade Green contains one of two campuses in Haberdashers' Crayford Temple Grove Primary, which is part of Haberdashers' Crayford Academy.
 Ofsted's report shows the larger Crayford Academy is a good school, with an increasing number of students at Slade Green making good progress.
 The nearest faith schools for this age group are operated by Trinitas Academy Trust.
 These primary schools include Christ Church (CofE), which Ofsted reports as outstanding, and St. Paul's (CofE) that has yet to be inspected.